Foundations of High-Performance Engineering Teams

 Trust.
 That’s the other side of believable.
 The team has to trust the leadership.
 Nothing takes the wind out of a team’s sails like not trusting the leaders.
 If they don’t trust you then you will never have a high performing team.
 Period.

 The ideal of org structure planning is to write a chart of boxes that are roles and don’t put any names in them.
 Don’t think about the staff you have, just think about the best way to organize around the work.
 Be acutely aware of Conway’s Law: you will ship your org chart.
 If you have a team that works on several parts of your product you are likely to see that neither part is fully baked.
-I could talk for hours about this, but there’s plenty of books on this already.
+I could talk for hours about this, but there are plenty of books on this already.
 Just keep it in mind.

 But… people.
 In small companies we always have people that are high performers.
 People you trust to tackle the hard problem, to not just give up.
-There’s often no time to manage the details, and your trusted right had is who you turn to.
+There’s often no time to manage the details, and your trusted right hand is who you turn to.
 That’s just how it is.
 That’s going to impact how you organize.
 You may find that your practical day to day operating organization does not match the org chart on paper as a result.
 If that’s the case, consider changing the on-paper formal chart to reflect the reality.
 Your team knows the real structure anyway.

 The reality of smaller companies is that you need to staff them more like a professional sports team.
 You need the best talent you can afford, and you need to structure your game plan to take best advantage of the players you have.
 A former manager of mine once said that the ultimate goal of a larger company is to be able to fill every role with a mediocre talent.
 If you are a small or even medium-sized company you cannot compete unless you have the talent.
 One can argue that in high-growth, high tech companies that you can never accept just mediocre staff either.